Skip to content

 • Disable diagnostics for production runs.

-• Split very large workloads into multiple jobs.
+• Split very large workloads into multiple jobs when appropriate.

 • Monitor runtime and scaling behavior during pilot runs.